pepkit/pepkit.github.io/_docs/index.md

 redirect_from: /docs/index.html
 ---

-*Portable Encapsulated Projects* provides you with a structure and toolkit for organizing large-scale research projects.
+*Portable Encapsulated Projects* (*PEP* for short) provides you with a structure and toolkit for organizing large-scale research projects.
 Let's break that down into two components that work together to form this concept:

 1. the standardized structure for organizing a project, which we call *PEP*
 2. a toolkit with several pieces of software that are built around that standard